mensetsu/backstage-challenge/README.md

 # Technical challenge

 ## Objective

+The goal of the challenge is to run Backstage locally, understand the basic parts, extend it with plugins and enhance both the backend and frontend part.

-You are kindly requested to read the following document, follow the directions and prepare a brief answer for every question.
-Do not get overwhelmed by the wide variety of subjects.
-It is expected that you may not be familiar with all of them.
+You are kindly requested to read the following document, follow the directions to complete the challenge and prepare answer any questions, noted as `Q*`, example `Q1`.
+The answers should be short and to the point.
 Challenge the questions and highlight any missing points.

-The goal of the challenge is to run Backstage locally, understand the basic parts, extend it with a plugin and enhance both the backend and frontend part.

-The time spent on the challenge should be limited to **3 hours** at most.
-The answers should be short and to the point.
+> The time spent on the challenge should be limited to **4 hours**.
+>
+> Joke disclaimer: Don't count `yarn install` in the duration!

 ### What is Backstage?